Exercise and Sport Sciences (EXSS)

 EXSS 47500 Research Team I: Exercise and Sport Sciences (LA)

 First semester of capstone research experience involving synthesis of a research question, development of appropriate experimental design, as well as data collection, analyses, interpretation, and result dissemination by teams of students under the direction of one or more faculty members.
 Prerequisites: EXSS 37500.
+3 credits.
 (F,Y)

 Attributes: UND